Important Search Trends That Could Influence Online Revenues

 Change is in the air and Google is more than determined to enhance the user experience according to new consumer trends and expectations.
 It definitely means business and will be looking to constantly improve the quality of the SERPs.

 In the ultimate analysis, rich content, integration with social media, good site layout and keeping tuned to changing search dynamics are what you have to watch out for.
-With Google rolling out new algorithms in 2018, businesses would do well to toe the Google line and keep themselves in its good books.
+With Google rolling out new algorithms, businesses would do well to toe the Google line and keep themselves in its good books.
 Here is brilliant article on How to turbocharge your local marketing strategy.